 We sell most of our sawn lumber in Mexico either directly or through independent distributors to the construction and pallet manufacturing industry.
 Our 25 largest customers, in terms of sales revenue, accounted for approximately 70% and 78% of sales in the six months ended June 30, 2005 and in 2004, respectively.
 The largest customer did not account for more than approximately 19% and 16%, respectively, of such sales during such periods.
 Our principal customers in Mexico are Losifra S.A. de C.V., Maderera Nasa S.A. de C.V., Maderas y Empaques Para Cada Uso, S.A. de C.V., Productora de Tarimas del Sur S.A., Productos Maderables Goles de RLMI, Promotora de Resistencias SA de C.V.
-Although we do not believe that during such periods, under current market conditions, the loss of any one distributor or customer would have a material adverse effect on us, there can be no assurance that any such loss in the future will not have such a material adverse effect.
-In addition to our own products, we also sell sawn wood produced by third parties, principally located in Chile.
-Our products are stored in two warehouses and two sales offices in Durango, Mexico and are shipped mainly by truck to domestic customer locations.
+Although we do not believe that during such periods, under current market conditions, the loss of any one distributor or customer would have a material adverse effect on us, there can be no assurance that any such loss in the future will not have such a material adverse and two sales offices in Durango, Mexico and are shipped mainly by truck to domestic customer locations.
 The sawn lumber we sell in the Mexican market is harvested and processed primarily in Chile.
-A smaller amount of the sawn lumber we sell in Mexico is harvested and processed in Venezuela.
+A smaller amount of the sawn lumber we sell in Mexico is harvested and processed primarily in Chile.
+A smaller amount of the sawn lumber we sell in Mexico is harvested and processed primarily in Chile.